JiabaoWu1/se_project_aroundtheus/README.md

 Technologies and techniques used:
 HTML and CSS are the technologies used for this project.
 Both flexbox and grid were used as a fine combination of the techniques used in this project.

-Videos for project 3 presentation: https://drive.google.com/file/d/1ozHoTF3bAWgjc8teT4-tc5I3TdvVR5Zn/view?usp=drive_link
+Video for project 3 presentation: https://drive.google.com/file/d/1ozHoTF3bAWgjc8teT4-tc5I3TdvVR5Zn/view?usp=drive_link

 Github page: